Alldlights/alx-low_level_programming/README.md

-C - Static Libraries; creating, indexing, modifying and linking
+Low level programming with C
+Functions and learning paths